hanpari/sovereign/source/03/069_art_of_influencing.md

 # Art of influencing people and making friends

 The maneuver of connecting two spaceships did not take long.
 The cooperation with the Paradise Base pilot was pleasant and reminded of the professionalism of SF personnel - at least of the better ones as Gromov inwardly admitted.
-He was reluctant to sing unconditional praises on Space Force soldiers just because he used to be part of them.
+He was reluctant to sing unconditional praises on Space Forces' soldiers just because he used to be part of them.

 Uttering a sentence or two when the situation asked for mutual coordination, the approaching pilot worked silently.
 While aligning his fighter with the freight ship, the momentum dragged him too far; but he managed to re-aligned it by adjusting the thrust of side motors - a sign of superb mastery.